lfeng7/Legacy_Afb/README.md

 Add reco dir, with codes that do top pair reconstructions.
 The input is selected ttrees, and output is angles ttree.
 Add some ttree plotter code for quick plotting.

+v 4.0
+Finished 12-17-15
+Now template fit code is added!!!
+Also lots of great plotting codes!